up-streamer/NetduinoDS1307.RTC_Test/README.md

 # NetduinoDS1307.RTC_Test
 Example of NTP and RTC application for IOT

-The NetduinoDS1307.RTC_Test.zip contains the whole Visual Studio 2012 enviroment.
+The NetduinoDS1307.RTC_Test.zip contains the whole Visual Studio 2012 environment for the project.